 There is enough evidence on this blog to demonstrate that the “enhanced port” and “return of the Dreamcast” PR speak is nothing but blatant false advertising.
 The situation with SA1 ports can be compared to games like Aliens: Colonial Marines or No Man’s Sky, which are notable for their initial release versions being vastly different (for the worse) from pre-release footage.
 But with those games, the developers at least attempted to address some of the complaints.
 All we ever got with SADX was an even more broken Steam port that was patched once with some of the vaguest patch notes possible.
 None of the glaring issues plaguing the port were fixed in the update.
 Even the Game Gear games (a feature from the 2004 PC port that technically exists but isn’t accessible via normal means in the Steam version) were not added back, and they also managed to introduce new problems… I think it’s safe to say that SEGA have given Sonic Adventure the worst treatment imaginable.

-It only took several months for dedicated fans to fix the majority of SADX downgrades in mods by reverse engineering the game with no access to the source code.
+Building upon years of previous reverse engineering and tool development by other SADX hackers, it only took several months for dedicated fans to fix the majority of SADX downgrades in mods with no access to the source code.
 Imagine what the fans could do if they had the source code of SADX?
 We would fix everything and make the definitive version of the game on PC, perhaps even port it to other platforms!
 Of course it’s very unlikely that SEGA will ever give us the source code, even though the original game is over 18 years old.
 But if there’s a lot of buzz about the quality of the ports, maybe SEGA will do something and try to make them a little better.
 Who knows!